aospapp/aosp/external/curl/docs/TheArtOfHttpScripting.md

  want to know the amount of milliseconds between two points in a transfer.
-For those, and other similar situations, the [`--trace-time`](https://curl.se/docs/manpage.html#--trace-time) option is what you need. it will prepend the time to each trace output line:
+For those, and other similar situations, the [`--trace-time`](https://curl.se/docs/manpage.html#--trace-time) option is what you need.
+It will prepend the time to each trace output line:

     curl --trace-ascii d.txt --trace-time http://example.com/

 ## See the Response

  By default curl sends the response to stdout.
-You need to redirect it somewhere to avoid that, most often that is done with ` -o` or `-O`.
+You need to redirect it somewhere to avoid that, most often that is done with `-o` or `-O`.

 # URL